1digitaldesign/kettler-data-analysis/research/README.md

 ### Status and progress files

 Many markdown files in this directory are historical status updates from during the investigation.
-See [STATUS_FILES_ARCHIVE.md](STATUS_FILES_ARCHIVE.md) for details.
+See [ARCHIVE.md](ARCHIVE.md) for consolidated archive of all status files.

 **Focus on:**
 - JSON files (actual data)